atlassubbed/atlas-query-stream/README.md

 #### query return values

-Since nested queries depend on the existence of closing tags (i.e. well formatted html), it would be awesome if a particular falsy return value told the engine to "stop running this query, regardless of where it is in the subtree".
+Since nested queries depend on the existence of closing tags (i.e. well formatted html), it would be awesome if returning `null` told the engine to "stop running this query, regardless of where it is in the subtree".
 This could make malformatted html *much* easier to scrape information from, and would solve the "missing `li` closing tags" problem.

 #### subtrees and substrings